- About the IDSC

 Definition: Data sanitization is the disciplined process of deliberately, permanently and irreversibly removing or destroying the data stored on a memory device to make it unrecoverable.
 A device that has been sanitized has no usable residual data, and even with the assistance of advanced forensic tools, the data will not ever be recovered.

-Also in these same 2020 reports, the analysts noted differences between data storage media as part of the reason to include data sanitization verification when outsourcing data sanitization:
+In these reports, the analysts noted differences between data storage media as part of the reason to include data sanitization verification when outsourcing data sanitization.

 The reports define the Slope of Enlightenment phase, where data sanitization is placed, as a phase where “Focused experimentation and solid hard work by an increasingly diverse range of organizations lead to a true understanding of the technology’s applicability, risks and benefits.
 Commercial off-the-shelf methodologies and tools ease the development process.”